 Wattage alone cannot determine if a PSU is enough for any GPU.
 However, if we’re assuming that the PSU is of a well-known brand and is built with high-quality components, then yes, a 550W PSU is enough for the RTX 3060 Ti

-Definitely, building a solid gaming PC under the $1000 budget is no big deal.
+Definitely, building the best gaming PC under a $1000 budget is no big deal.
 In fact, you can get a pretty good deal if you build the PC yourself.

 Thank you!
 Please share your positive feedback. 🔋

 How could we improve this post?
 Please Help us. 😔